 There are benefits and limitations to each type of grant.
 NTP partners often have the best results in terms of incorporating lessons learned from the grants directly into other funding streams like Global Fund as they often are directly linked to as a Global Fund primary recipient.
 However, they often have the large problems with grant negotiations, and have delays with reporting, financial statements and documentation.
 Small CSOs have close relationships with the community and people with TB, but often lack the financial management capabilities to manage large amounts of funding.
 They can also struggle with reporting and data collection and documentation.
 Larger domestic NGOs are often able to strike a good balance between local knowledge and technical capacity, but sometimes struggle for sustainability and linkages to larger funding streams.
 INGOs can often implement quite well (many times through local sub awards) but the focus on building local capacity varies.
 Large Universities tend to excel on the data analysis, but may experience delays with approvals, and can lack local partners on the ground (and presence) making programmatic implementation more difficult.
-Overall, maintaining the same mix of different types of partners makes sense going forward.
+Overall, maintaining the same mix of different types of partners makes sense going forward but certain calls for proposals (as in the case of Waves 8 and 9) may be limited to specific partners.